No-Reference Image Quality Assessment by Hallucinating Pristine Features

 As we train our model in a paired manner, the FR results can also be acquired during the testing by involving the reference image.
 Herein, we also provide the FR results denoted as FPR (FR) in Tables~\ref{tab:three} and~\ref{tab:kad}.
 From the tables, we can observe that our FR model can achieve higher performance when compared with our NR model, as the pristine image provide more accurate reference information for quality evaluation.
 We also observe that the performance of our FR model is not as good as some other FR models \textit{e.g.,} WaDIQaM-FR~\cite{bosse2017deep}.
-We believe this is reasonable, as the learning capability of our NR model must be considered simultaneously during the extraction of reference feature.
+We believe this is reasonable, as the learning capability of our NR model must be considered simultaneously during the extraction of reference feature. \bl{ In Table~\ref{tab:pwrc}, we futher report the performance comparison in terms of PWRC.
+For a fair comparison, the same data splittings are performed for each method, and the average results of 10 repeated experiments are reported.
+From the Table~\ref{tab:pwrc}, we can observe that our method achieves the best performance on each dataset.
+A significant performance gain can be acquired by our method on the TID2013 dataset, revealing our method is also effective for ranking image pairs with higher quality levels.}

 Furthermore, we compare our method with two PR image based NR-IQA methods named BPRI~\cite{min2017blind} and TSPR~\cite{hu2020tspr}.
-Following the experimental setting in \cite{hu2020tspr} that four shared distortion types, \textit{i.e.}, JPEG, GB, WN and JP2K in the TID2013, LIVE and CSIQ databases are used for performance comparison.
-The results are presented in Table~\ref{tab:FPR}.
-From the Table, we can observe that our method achieves the best performance on most settings and significantly outperforms them.
-These results reveal the effectiveness of our PR information constructed in feature level.
-Moreover, comparing with the method in ~\cite{hu2020tspr} where a generative adversarial network (GAN) is utilized to restore the reference information at image-level, the light network utilized in our method can significantly reduce the inference time.
+Following the experimental setting in \cite{hu2020tspr} that four shared distortion types, \textit{i.e.}, JPEG, GB, WN and JP2K in the TID2013, LIVE and CSIQ databases are used for performance comparison. \bl{The results are presented in Table~\ref{tab:FPR}.
+We can observe that our method achieves the best performance in most settings and significantly outperforms the comparison methods in terms of the average SRCC values.
+These results reveal the effectiveness of our PR information constructed at the feature level.
+It also should be noted that compared with the generative adversarial networks (GAN) utilized in~\cite{lin2018hallucinated, hu2020tspr} for reference information restoration at pixel-level, the lighter network in our method can significantly reduce the inference time.}